-The Land Institute’s scientists have an unparalleled history of providing foundational knowledge in perennial grain development in collaborative service to international colleagues on six continents.
+The Land Institute’s scientists have a remarkable history of providing foundational knowledge in perennial grain development in collaboration with international colleagues on six continents.

 With this new initiative, The Land Institute will bring together a global network to build a movement that scales the research needed to develop perennial grain crops that are ecologically adapted, culturally valued, and economically viable at local and regional scales.

-Together with a network of collaborators, the New Roots International initiative will:
+Together with a network of collaborators, the International Initiative will:

 - Build the infrastructure – staffing, capacity, and technology – to facilitate collaboration across the international research network.